roachhd/kids-code-hour/_posts/2014-12-03-get-started-with-hour-of-code.md

 ---
 layout: post
-title: How to get started with Hour of Code
+title: Get Started with Hour of Code
+categories: [Resources]
 ---

 [Source](http://hourofcode.com/au/resources/how-to "Permalink to How to teach one Hour of Code")